mongodb/docs/source/includes/queryable-encryption/qe-csfle-about-dek-cmk-keys.rst

-In-use encryption uses a multi-level key hierarchy to protect your data, often called :term:`Envelope Encryption` or "wrapping keys".
+In-use encryption uses a multi-level key hierarchy to protect your data, often called ":term:`envelope encryption`" or "wrapping keys".

 A {+cmk-long+} ({+cmk-abbr+}), sometimes called a {+kms-long+} ({+kms-abbr+}) key, is the top-level key you create in your